openbiocure/obc-connectors-core/README.md

 - [Delete a job](#delete-a-job)
 ## System Overview

-HerpAI-Ingestion is a critical component of the HerpAI ecosystem, designed to gather and process biomedical data with a focus on herpes viruses and related treatments.
-It serves as the knowledge acquisition layer, feeding domain-specific information into the AI systems that power HerpAI's capabilities.
+OpenBioCure-Ingestion is a critical component of the OpenBioCure ecosystem, designed to gather and process biomedical data with a focus on herpes viruses and related treatments.
+It serves as the knowledge acquisition layer, feeding domain-specific information into the AI systems that power OpenBioCure's capabilities.

 **Key Objectives:**
 1. Systematically collect and process biomedical data from authoritative sources
 2. Transform raw data into structured, AI-consumable formats
-3. Enable Retrieval-Augmented Generation (RAG) for HerpAI Agents
+3. Enable Retrieval-Augmented Generation (RAG) for OpenBioCure Agents
 4. Maintain an up-to-date knowledge base with the latest research and clinical information
 5. Provide a flexible, extensible architecture that can incorporate new data sources

-**Role in HerpAI Ecosystem:**
+**Role in OpenBioCure Ecosystem:**
 - Provides the foundation for domain knowledge acquisition
-- Enables HerpAI Agents to reference specific scientific information
+- Enables OpenBioCure Agents to reference specific scientific information
 - Powers data-driven insights and analysis capabilities
 - Ensures responses are grounded in accurate, current medical literature